gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 ##### !question

-Write a function returning a list of elements representing a depth first search of the items in `self.adjacency_dict`
+Write a function returning a list of elements representing a depth first search of the items in `self.adjacency_dict`.
+Please write the function iteratively, i.e. without using recursion.

 ##### !end-question